 Ultimately, which type of shed base you choose depends on your garden layout and your landscaping design.

-Now that you know how to build a shed base step by step – both a concrete one and a paving slab one – building a shed base has never been easier.
+Luckily, now that you know how to build a shed base step by step – both a concrete one and a paving slab one – building a shed base has never been easier.

-Buy quality materials, work diligently, and don’t rush the individual steps, and you’ve quite literally got this covered!
+Just remember to buy quality materials, work diligently, and don’t rush the individual steps, and you’ve quite literally got this covered!